extracts/mac-scripting/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/README.md

 Before running the script, make sure that DEVONthink is running, and that you've selected one or more PDF records with PDF annotations in DEVONthink.

-To run the script, select its menu entry from the (DEVONthink or system's) script menu, or press your keyboard shortcut.
+To run the script, select its menu entry from the (DEVONthink or system's) Scripts menu, or press your keyboard shortcut.

 After the script has finished, you'll see a dialog with feedback on how many PDFs have been processed and how many note records have been created/updated.
 For each PDF, its annotation notes are stored within a DEVONthink group next to the PDF.